-Perthes Disease, also known as Legg-Calvé-Perthes, is one of many possible causes of hip pain in children 5-12 years old.
+Perthes disease, also known as Legg-Calvé-Perthes disease, is one of many possible causes of hip pain in children 5-12 years old.

 A child with Perthes will limp and sometimes complain of thigh or knee pain.
 Persistent limping is what generally leads to a doctor’s evaluation and eventual referral to a pediatric orthopedist.

-It is widely believed that Perthes is caused by idiopathic avascular necrosis of the femoral head, a condition arising spontaneously from an unknown cause (idiopathic) in which the top section of the thigh bone that makes contact with the hip socket (the femoral head) dies due to lack of blood supply (avascular necrosis).
+It is widely believed that Perthes is caused by idiopathic avascular necrosis of the femoral head.
+That is, arising spontaneously from an unknown (idiopathic) cause, the top section of the thigh bone (femoral head), which makes contact with the hip socket, dies due to a lack of blood supply (avascular necrosis).

-The blood supply to the femoral head is compromised; and scientists, as well as physicians, do not know why this occurs.
+Neither scientists nor physicians understand why the blood supply to the femoral head becomes compromised in such cases.
 The bone of the femoral head collapses and then regrows and remodels.
 The entire process takes approximately two years.

-During this time, the pediatric orthopedist will monitor the child through regular follow up appointments every 4-6 months to check hip range of motion, gait (walking pattern) and pelvic radiographs (x-rays).
+During that time, the pediatric orthopedist will monitor the child through regular follow-up appointments every 4-6 months to check hip range of motion, gait (walking pattern) and pelvic radiographs (x-rays).

-Depending on the child’s physical exam findings and x-rays, treatment will range from non-steroidal anti-inflammatory medications (NSAIDS, such as ibuprofen) and activity modification (avoidance of running and jumping activities) to brace treatment, casting, or possibly surgery.
+Depending on the findings that result from the child’s physical exam and x-rays, treatment will range from non-steroidal anti-inflammatory medications (NSAIDS, such as ibuprofen) and activity modification (avoidance of running and jumping activities) to brace treatment, casting, or possibly surgery.

 Figure 1: Typical x-ray appearance of an 11-year-old child in the early stages of Perthes disease